 Everybody knows that being agile is THE way to go when building a software, and almost everybody nowadays wears the agile badge, hoping that it will solve all the world’s problems (aka missing deadlines, software not meeting requirements and so on).
 But since agility is just a characteristic, it is equally applicable to both developers and the software they develop.

-An agile developer is one who is open to change, and understands that change in software and its requirements is imminent.
+An agile developer is one who is open to change and understands that change in software and its requirements are imminent.
 To counter these changes, an agile developer uses certain concepts, such as –

 - Regular Interaction and Feedback from all the stakeholders.

 - Less Documentation and more focus on deliverables.

 - Test-driven Development.